johnph/simple-transaction-part2/ReadMe.md

-# Simple Transaction: Microservices sample architecture for .Net Core Application - Part 2
+# Simple Transaction: Designing Queue based messaging solution in .Net Core Microservices application

 ### A simple way to design a queue based messaging solution in .Net core to solve complex problems